CAFDataProcessing/worker-workflow/worker-workflow-container/src/main/docker/workflows/readme.md

         function condition (document, arguments) {
           return fieldExists(document, 'CONTENT_PRIMARY');
         }
-    queueName: dataprocessing-langdetect-in		# queue name of the worker
     customData:						# custom_data to be passed to the worker
       fieldSpecs: "'CONTENT_PRIMARY'"
     scripts:						# list of custom scripts that can be passed to the worker